4 Writing Your Future

 Yes, these are lazy tropes and unhelpful stereotypes, but they express public perception of scientists and engineers as poor communicators.
 Don’t perpetuate the stereotype by being a bad communicator.

 Are you mad, bad and dangerous to know?
-You’ll be familiar with the mad scientist stereotype: perceived as an evil genius owing to a combination of unsettling personality traits and the unabashedly ambitious, taboo or hubristic nature of their experiments.
+You are probably familiar with the mad scientist stereotype: someone perceived as an evil genius owing to a combination of unsettling personality traits and the unabashedly ambitious, taboo or hubristic nature of their experiments.
 Besides their supposed insanity, another reason mad scientists (and engineers) are perceived badly, is their poor communication skills.
 Maybe if they could communicate better the public might understand and trust them more?
 Don’t perpetuate the stereotype by being a poor communicator, there are too many of those already!
 CC BY-SA cartoon of a mad scientist by J.J. on Wikimedia Commons w.wiki/5JeU adapted using the Wikipedia App

 Figure 4.5: Are you mad, bad and dangerous to know?
-You’ll be familiar with the mad scientist stereotype: perceived as an evil genius owing to a combination of unsettling personality traits and the unabashedly ambitious, taboo or hubristic nature of their experiments.
+You are probably familiar with the mad scientist stereotype: someone perceived as an evil genius owing to a combination of unsettling personality traits and the unabashedly ambitious, taboo or hubristic nature of their experiments.
 Besides their supposed insanity, another reason mad scientists (and engineers) are perceived badly, is their poor communication skills.
 Maybe if they could communicate better the public might understand and trust them more?
 Don’t perpetuate the stereotype by being a poor communicator, there are too many of those already!
 CC BY-SA cartoon of a mad scientist by J.J. on Wikimedia Commons w.wiki/5JeU adapted using the Wikipedia App

-4.4.1 The pen is mightier than the sword
+4.4.1 The Pen is Mightier Than the Sword

 The art of communication is a huge subject which extends far beyond the scope of this guidebook.
 So for the rest of this chapter, we’ll focus on your superpower of written communication.
 The pen (and keyboard) are mightier than the sword, see figure 4.6.